couchbase-partners/amazon-cloud-formation-couchbase/documentation/bestPractices.md

 ## Compute

-Numerous AWS machine types are viable for running Couchbase.
-Some commonly used instance types include:

-All services on all nodes
-* some instance types
-* R3.2xlarge

-Using MDS
-Data - R3.2xlarge, R4.2xlarge
-Query - C4.2xlarge
-Index - ...

-* R3
-* R4
-* M4
+A variety of compute types are EBS optimized.
+Any such node will work well with Couchbase, though some may be more cost effective.
+R4 and M4 machines are the most commonly used.
+While one core machines will deploy successfully, [we recommend machines with 4 or more cores](https://developer.couchbase.com/documentation/server/current/install/pre-install.html) for production applications.

+We recommend using Autoscaling Groups instead of stand alone instances as it improves reliability and simplifies the addition and removal of nodes.

 ### Memory Allocation

-We're currently doing 50% for data and 25% for index.
-These can be adjusted post deploy.
+Couchbase recommends allocating 85% of system memory to the database.
+When using MDS this can be tuned between data, query, etc.  The templates currently allocate 50% for data and 15% for index.
+This can be adjusted after deployment.

 ### Fault Tolerance and High Availability

+Couchbase is a strongly consistent database with peer-to-peer replication for handling node failures.
+Replicas are not needed to increase read performance due to a built-in managed caching layer.
+For deployments in AWS, we typically recommend one replica.
+In the event of a single node failure, replicas elsewhere in the cluster can be automatically promoted if automatic failover is [enabled](https://developer.couchbase.com/documentation/server/current/clustersetup/automatic-failover.html).
+For most scenarios, the downed node will recover in a matter of minutes, obviating the need for additional replicas.

+A minimum of 3 nodes required for the data service to support automatic failover, and a minimum of two nodes for the query, index and FTS service to support high availability.
+Depending on your performance and topology needs, these services can be collocated or separated but the minimum node count requirement does not change.

-The Couchbase concept of a Server Group maps closely to an Availability Zone.
+The Couchbase concept of a Server Group maps closely to an Availability Zone (AZ).
+We suggest deploying nodes across two AZs.
 We are currently working to automate the mapping in the CFn templates.

-... best practices vs getting started

 ## Storage